Star architect Gottfried Böhm has died aged 101 | DW | 10.06.2021

-This legacy is being celebrated following the death of Gottfried Böhm at the age of 101 on June 9.
-Such was Böhm's impact on the architectural world, that he was the only living German to have won the prestigious Pritzker Prize, dubbed the "Nobel Prize for Architects," which he received in 1986 for his tour de force in Neviges.
+This legacy is being celebrated following the death of Gottfried Böhm at the age of 101 on Wednesday.
+Such was Böhm's impact on the architectural world that he was the only living German to have won the prestigious Pritzker Prize, dubbed the "Nobel Prize for Architects," which he received in 1986 for his tour de force in Neviges.

 Europe's largest modern cathedral: Mary Queen of Peace, Böhm's pilgrimage church in Neviges, was completed in 1968